mlp-s2-22/website/pages/components.md

 - add in the screenshots.

 #### Local Setup
-You may however want to work on this project on your own machine.
-Below is a suggested local setup, although experienced students may want to create their own environment tailored to their preferences.
+You may instead want to work on this project on your own machine.
+Below is a suggested local setup, although experienced students may want to create their own environment and workflows tailored to their preferences.

 __TODO__
 - Insert local setup notes.